anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Exodus 1.8 &ndash; 2.10** continues the series in the Pentateuch and begins a 9-week series in Exodus, and is about Israel being oppressed in Egypt, and the baby Moses being rescued through the water. **Psalm 124** is about God rescuing his people from 'the raging waters'.
 * **Romans 12.1-8** continues the series in Romans, and is about presenting 'your bodies as a living sacrifice', and living as members of 'one body in Christ'.
 * **Matthew 16.13-20** continues the series in Matthew, and includes Peter's confession: 'You are the Messiah', and speaks of the 'rock' on which Jesus will build his church, 'and the gates of Hades will not prevail against it'.
 The 'Related' reading, **Isaiah 51.1-6**, says, 'Look to the rock from which you were hewn', inviting a comparison between Peter and Abraham.
 The 'Related' psalm, **Psalm 138**, says that the 'fury of [God's] enemies' will not prevent his purposes from being fulfilled.

+Year B

+* **1 Kings 8.[1, 6, 10-11] 22-30, 41-43** continues the series on history and wisdom, and is about Solomon's dedication of 'the house of the L<span style="font-variant:small-caps">ord</span>'. **Psalm 84** begins, 'How lovely is your dwelling place, O Lord of hosts!'
+* **Ephesians 6.10-20** concludes the series in Ephesians, and is about the 'armour of God'.
+* **John 6.56-69** concludes the series in John 6 (including verse 56-58 from last week, and skipping the final two verses of the chapter, which could be included for completeness), and focuses on positive and negative responses to Jesus' teaching.
+The 'Related' reading, **Joshua 24.1-2a, 14-18**, has Joshua urging the people to respond well to God: 'choose this day whom you will serve'.
+The 'Related' psalm, **Psalm 34.15-22** (continued from last week and the week before), makes a contrast between the 'righteous' and the 'wicked'.

 Year C